 Create custom fields

-- Go to Risk > Custom fields.
+- Go to Revenue & risk > Custom fields.

 - Under Custom fields, select New field, and provide the details for your custom field.
 The custom field name is case sensitive.

-object of your payment request.
+object of the payment request.

-The custom field name that you provide in your payment request is case sensitive, and must match the name of the custom field that you created.
+The custom field name that you provide in your payment request is case-sensitive, and must match the name of the custom field that you created.

 - Log in to your Customer Area and stay in your company account.

-- Go to Risk > Custom fields.
+- Go to Revenue & risk > Custom fields.

 - ShopperDNA fields

-To be able to use basket fields in custom rules, provide basket item data using the following parameters in your payment request:- Checkout API v69 or earlier: additionalData.riskdata.basket.item
+To be able to use basket fields in custom rules, provide basket item data using the following parameters in your payment request:- Checkout API v69 or earlier: additionalData.riskdata.basket.item[itemNr]

 - Checkout API v70 and later: lineItems